Blog > Agriculture

 Before accepting a role, make sure you understand:

 Most full-time roles on remote cattle stations include accommodation.
-Meals may also be supplied, although arrangements vary between stations.
+Meals may also be supplied, although arrangements vary between stations, and some employers supply bedding, towels, soap and laundry detergent as part of employee benefits.

-Ask for the employment conditions in writing before travelling to the property.
+Ask for the employment conditions in writing before travelling to the property, and confirm salary, top daily rates, overtime and long-term stability in writing before travel.

 READ: How much do I get paid on a cattle station?